 Have you noticed any changes in French attitudes toward Americans over the years?

 Many more French people speak English today, so perhaps being addressed in English rather than in French doesn't get such a negative reaction as it did before.
 France has become more open to the world, a consequence of globalization, more people traveling, and all that.

 France is a large country — the largest in Europe after Germany — so it is very diverse geographically.
 It is also located at the crossroads of many other countries and cultures.
 These influences have modeled our country, and so the diversity of France hits you in so many ways.
 Each regional tour within France provides its own set of history lessons, architectural discoveries, local specialties, and more.
 No tour looks like the other.
 You could come to France three years in a row, and hop on a different tour each time, and perhaps feel like you are in a different country.
 Personally, I think our Paris and the Heart of France tour might be the best choice for a first visit to France, then returning for a week-long Paris tour after having discovered this magnificent city (and feeling frustrated by not having been able to see enough after two days)!
-Then you could later catch a Loire to the South tour, in order to discover that incredible diversity I am talking of, and to finally see this Riviera which is so famous around the world.
-Finally you would end with the Wine Regions of Eastern France tour, to feel the atmosphere of smaller villages and towns, get some German influence, and experience the beautiful Alps that Americans had thought could only be seen in Switzerland!
+Then you could later catch a Loire to the South tour, in order to discover that incredible diversity I am talking of, and to finally see this Riviera, which is so famous around the world.
+Finally you would end with the Eastern France tour, to feel the atmosphere of smaller villages and towns, get some German influence, and experience the beautiful Alps that Americans had thought could only be seen in Switzerland!

 Who do you find to be the most interesting person in French history?